rust-lang/book/src/ch17-04-streams.md

 First, let’s create another stream, which will emit an item every millisecond if we let it run directly.
 For simplicity, we can use the `sleep` function to send a message on a delay, and combine it with the same approach of creating a stream from a channel we used in `get_messages`.
-The difference is that this time, we are going to send back the count of intervals which has elapsed, so the return type will be `impl Stream<Item = u32>`, and we can call the function `get_intervals`.
+The difference is that this time, we’re going to send back the count of intervals which has elapsed, so the return type will be `impl Stream<Item = u32>`, and we can call the function `get_intervals`.

 In Listing 17-36, we start by defining a `count` in the task.
 (We could define it outside the task, too, but it is clearer to limit the scope of any given variable.)
-Then we create a an infinite loop.
+Then we create an infinite loop.
 Each iteration of the loop asynchronously sleeps for one millisecond, increments the count, and then sends it over the channel.
 Because this is all wrapped in the task created by `spawn_task`, all of it will get cleaned up along with the runtime, including